 The drinks were good and then we ordered food.
 I decided to go with the $18 Bobby’s Famous 12oz Burger and Sharon ordered the $25 Steak Wrap Sandwich.

 At least they didn’t skimp on the french fries.
 The server was attentive for our meal and made sure we were done with plenty of time to close out the check and be on the way to our flight.
-There are airport departure boards around the restaurant so you don’t need to keep wondering when your flight is going to leave, which is nice.
+There are airport departure boards around the restaurant so you don’t need to keep wondering when your flight will leave, which is nice.

 Now was the food good?
 It was.
 I’ve eaten in airports before where I didn’t even want to eat more than three bites of my meal but this was a perfectly edible meal.
 I’ve had better burgers and they’ve cost somewhat less than $18 but I’m in an airport and expect to pay for the privilege.
 This is no One Flew South (similar prices but much better food) and not even a Cask & Larder (same level food but much lower prices) so don’t get your hopes up too much.